TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 Like last night's Beast mode, tonight you'll be building out Responsive Multicolumn Form.

 First, time for some more house cleaning.
-Comment out the link to your `styles.css` from your `index.html` and replace it three more: `mobile.css`, `tablet.css`, and `desktop.css`.
+Comment out the link to your `styles.css` from your `index.html` and replace it with three more: `mobile.css`, `tablet.css`, and `desktop.css`.
 Wait, how can you link to three different `.css` files...?

 Once you've got that figured out, create the files for `mobile.css`, `tablet.css`, and `desktop.css` in your `css/` folder.
 Hmmmm, what could those names mean?